isc-projects/stork/changelog_unreleased/2470-build-system-deps.md

     and uses the version available in the OS instead.
 This makes it possible to build Stork with different NodeJS and Go versions.
 Also, the compilation should be a bit faster and smaller as there is a couple less items to download.
-Several (ci-base, pkgs-redhat-ubi) were updated and one new (pkgs-debian-old-glibc) was added.
     (Gitlab #2470)